 At the age of 14, Jimi and Leon sat on a hill looking down into a Seattle stadium as Elvis Presley perform.
 Many of Jimi’s later gyrations on stage were inspired by the King.
-Later that summer the boys learned that Little Richard, already a popular singer, would be preaching in a church not far from their home.
+That summer the boys learned that Little Richard, already a popular singer, would be preaching in a church not far from their home.
 They went to hear him.
-Jimi would later play a back up role in Little Richard’s band.
+Jimi would later play a backup role in Little Richard’s band.

-His first real exposure came on the Chitlin Curuit which is subject of the next post in this series of Jimi Hendrix: The Man In The Music.
+His first real exposure came on the Chitlin Circuit which is subject of the next post in this series of Jimi Hendrix: The Man In The Music.

 Watch This Video interview by those who knew him:

-Jimi Hendrix’s childhood home, the only home Al the owned when the boys were young was demolished in March 2009.
+Jimi Hendrix childhood home, the only home Al the owned when the boys were young was demolished in March 2009.

 This article is an installment in the Jimi Hendrix Series on 60s Folks: